climlab/climlab-emanuel-convection/README.md

 python -m pip install . --no-deps -vv
 ```

-To run tests, do this from any directory other than the climlab_rrtmg repo:
+To run tests, do this from any directory other than the climlab-emanuel-convection repo:
 ```
 pytest -v --pyargs climlab_emanuel_convection
 ```